 The world changed in 2020.
-The Worldwide Covid-19 Pandemic has brought about phenomenal change to every aspect of life.
-In terms of business, there is not a single sector that has not been affected in some way by the pandemic.
+The Worldwide Covid-19 Pandemic brought about phenomenal change to every aspect of life.
+There is not a single sector that has not been affected in some way by the pandemic.

 For the IT industry, Covid-19 has presented new challenges, changes and, in some cases, new opportunities.